 - Acute pain: The most common symptom of a degenerating fibroid is acute pelvic pain focused on the site of the fibroid.
 You may experience it as a sharp pain in the abdomen accompanied by swelling.
 This symptom can last from a few days to a few weeks.

 - Fever: When fibroid degeneration occurs during pregnancy, it’s often accompanied by a mild fever.
-If you have a fever and don’t know the cause, seek advice from a trusted medical professional.
+If you have a fever and don’t know the cause, seek advice from a medical professional.

 In the long term, you should consider seeking treatment for uterine fibroids.
-A non-surgical procedure like Uterine Fibroid Embolization (UFE) can shrink current fibroids and prevent them from recurring, which could help keep fibroid degeneration from happening in the future.
+Uterine fibroid embolization is a minimally invasive treatment used to treat fibroids.
+This non-surgical procedure can shrink current fibroids and prevent them from recurring, which could help keep fibroid degeneration from happening in the future.